 Psychological and environmental management procedures to assist in meeting the educational needs of normal and exceptional pupils in the classroom.
-Includes behavior modification, client-centered consultation, self-instructional activities, parental involvement, and general intervention strategies appropriate for school psychologists.
+Includes behavior modification, clientcentered consultation, self-instructional activities, parental involvement, and general intervention strategies appropriate for school psychologists.

-EDCE 667 Corrective Learning Procedures (3)
+EDCE 667 Assessment of Learning Development (3)